nlbdev/nordic-epub3-dtbook-migrator/README.md

 - DTBook to HTML
 - DTBook Validator

-The only script that currently supports the 2020-1 guidelines are the EPUB3 Validator script.
+The only script that currently supports the 2020-1 guidelines is the EPUB3 Validator script.

 The EPUB3 to DTBook script allows new EPUB3 files to be used